 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Ebro Foods reported total carbon emissions of approximately 6,241,439,000 kg CO2e.
-This includes Scope 1 emissions of about 192,836,000 kg CO2e, Scope 2 emissions of approximately 76,792,000 kg CO2e (market-based), and significant Scope 3 emissions of around 7,161,104,000 kg CO2e.
-In 2023, the company reported total emissions of about 5,730,176,000 kg CO2e, with Scope 1 emissions at approximately 168,777,000 kg CO2e and Scope 2 emissions (location-based) at about 87,095,000 kg CO2e.
-Ebro Foods has set ambitious climate commitments, aiming for a 30% reduction in Scope 1 emissions and a 25% reduction in Scope 2 emissions by 2030, using 2020 as the baseline year.
-Additionally, the company is working towards reducing its Scope 1 and 2 emissions to near zero by 2025.
-Notably, they are replacing coolant R22 with R32, which has a lower global warming potential, targeting a 60% reduction in emissions from this initiative.
-Ebro Foods's emissions data is not cascaded from any parent organization, and all reported figures are derived directly from their own disclosures.
-The company is actively engaged in sustainability efforts, including participation in the Lean & Green programme to reduce logistics-related emissions by 20% over five years.
+In 2024, Ebro Foods reported total carbon emissions of approximately 6,241,439,000 kg CO2e, with Scope 1 emissions at about 192,836,000 kg CO2e, Scope 2 emissions at approximately 76,792,000 kg CO2e (market-based), and a significant Scope 3 contribution of about 7,161,104,000 kg CO2e.
+This marks an increase from 2023, where total emissions were about 5,730,176,000 kg CO2e, with Scope 1 at approximately 168,777,000 kg CO2e and Scope 2 at about 87,095,000 kg CO2e.
+Ebro Foods has set ambitious reduction targets, aiming for a 30% reduction in Scope 1 emissions and a 25% reduction in Scope 2 emissions by 2030, using 2020 as the baseline.
+Additionally, the company is committed to reducing its Scope 1 and 2 emissions to near zero by 2025.
+Notably, they are replacing R22 coolant with R32, which has a lower global warming potential, targeting a 60% reduction in emissions from this initiative.
+The company has also engaged in the Lean & Green programme, aiming to reduce its logistics carbon footprint by 20% over five years, starting from 2022.
+Ebro Foods' emissions data is sourced directly from Ebro Foods, S.A., with no cascaded data from parent organizations.

 Access structured emissions data, company-specific emission factors, and source documents